FAQ

 Many programs already exist in Rochester to rescue and rehabilitate human trafficking victims.
 This alone indicates a need for services supporting survivors.
 We seek to fill the gap that exists post-rehabilitation, as survivors seek to reintegrate into the community.

 Additionally, we exist not solely to serve survivors in the Greater Rochester Area, but will be able to receive applicants from anywhere across the country.
 As our program is unique in providing a state-issued license, we have received interest from survivors outside NY.
-We will be able to offer a place within a safe community to anyone who has previously completed a rehabilitation program for human trafficking victims.
+We will be able to offer a place within a safe community to anyone who has previously completed a rehabilitation program for human trafficking victims and those at risk.

 What’s the advantage of setting up a new cosmetology school over sending survivors to an existing program?